nbarretoMindera/Decoy/README.md

 ## ❓ So, what is Decoy?

 Decoy is a Swift package used to easily create local, mocked responses to network calls made via `URLSession`.
 These are managed entirely within Xcode, and no HTTP server or other intermediary is required.

 Using Decoy, you can:
+* Use your app in production to create a script of mocks.
 * Queue specific mocked JSON responses to requests to specific endpoint URLs.
 * Return those mocked responses in the order they were queued to create a flow.
 * Use `URLSession` as normal in your app's features, meaning Decoy is not exposed to your features internally.